niladrridas/Smart-Portable-Computer/README.md

-# Raspberry Pi Card-Sized Helpdesk & Server
+# Smart Portable Computer

 <img src="https://raw.githubusercontent.com/niladrigithub/raspberry-pi-helpdesk-server/main/project-image.png" alt="Image" width="200">

 Welcome to the innovation that transforms a humble Raspberry Pi 4 B into a pocket-sized powerhouse.
-Say hello to the **Raspberry Pi Card-Sized Helpdesk & Server** – a revolutionary solution to IT management challenges.
+Say hello to the **Smart Portable Computer** – a revolutionary solution to IT management challenges.

 ## The Challenge: